-This is the first part on How Search Engines may rerank search results, in what is now a three-part series, with the second part available at 20 More Ways that Search Engines May Rerank Search Results, and a third part at Another 10 Ways Search Engines May Rerank Search Results.
+This is the first part about How Search Engines may rerank search results, in what is now a three-part series, with the second part available at 20 More Ways that Search Engines May Rerank Search Results, and a third part at Another 10 Ways Search Engines May Rerank Search Results.
 It may be time for a fourth part soon.
 (Added 2013-08-31)

 Search engines try to match words used in queries with words found on pages or in links pointing to those pages when providing search results.

 Often, the order that pages are returned to a searcher is based upon indexing of text on those pages, text in links pointing to those pages, and some measure of importance based upon link popularity.

 Before pages are served to a viewer, however, a search engine may rerank search results for one reason or another.
 Here are some possibilities:

 1. Rerank search results by filtering of duplicate, or near duplicate, content

-Search engines don’t want the same page or content to fill search results, and pages that are substantially similar may be filtered out of search results.
+Search engines don’t want the same page or content to fill search results, and substantially similar pages may be filtered out of search results.
 While not technically not a reranking of search results, as Dr. Garcia notes in Search Engine Patents On Duplicated Content and Re-Ranking Methods, this type of filtering has the result of changing the order in which results are returned to a searcher.

 2. Rerank Search Results by removing multiple relevant pages from the same site

 It isn’t uncommon for more than one page from a site to be relevant to a search query.
-Search engines try to limit the amount of pages displayed in search results from the same site.
+Search engines try to limit the number of pages displayed in search results from the same site.
 If there is more than one page from a site that ranks for a search, a search engine may show a second result from that site after the first result, indenting the second page, and inserting a link to “more results from this site.”
 Additional results may not be shown.

 3. Rerank search results based upon personal interests